MelonKony/millmint/site/factbook/world/locations/fortress-annobon.md

 fulltitle: Fortress Annobon
 icon: ⚔️
 color: land
-logo: /svg/crests/territorial.svg
+logo: /svg/crests/territorial-service.svg

-fi: fi fi-min-land fis
+fi: fi fi-territorial-service fis
 series: location

 description: Fortress Annobon is a fortress of the Vekllei Armed Forces, located in the republic of Annobon.